 Why do dogs need cold weather dog houses?
 Because just like us, dogs are at risk of frost bites, hypothermia or simply getting cold.
 Surprisingly, even dog breeds that should deal well with cold weather such as Huskies are often looking for a warmer place to rest in during cold winter months.

 Hypothermia.
 Your canine can develop hypothermia when his body temperature will go down to unusually low levels, which is common during very cold days in winter.
 Hypothermia is a dangerous condition that can result in your dog's nervous system being negatively affected.
 The rate of your dog's heart and the blood flow speed will lower as well, putting your dog at further health risks.
+This is why veterinarians also warn pet owners to provide dog winter clothes for regular walks in cold weather.

 Frostbite.
 While hypothermia in dogs is dangerous, frostbite for dogs can become an even bigger problem.
 This is mostly because many pet owners are very late to recognizing frostbites in dogs due to their long coats, and they often realize this when it's nearly too late.
 Many things can go wrong in the dog's body when they develop frostbite, and the best way to avoid this is to take precautions, such as insulating your dog's house.